furstenheim/Playback/README.md

 Playback is a chrome browser extension built to help web development.
 When it is activated all post methods in the current tab will be cached avoiding possible round trips to the db.

+### Compatible versions of Chrome
+It has been tested with Chromium 64.

+It requires experimenta dev tools protocols so it might not work with previous or future versions.

 #### From source code
     npm run build-background